dresende/node-orm2/Readme.md

 ## Models

-A Model is a structure binder to one or more tables, depending on the associations.
+A Model is a structure binded to one or more tables, depending on the associations.
 The model name is assumed to be the table name.
 After defining a model you can use it to manipulate the table.

 ## Associations